 Install Tread Pieces

-Installing the tread component is the first step in assembling the stair.
+Installing the tread component is the first step in assembling the stairs.
 Apply three beads of premium wood glue to the underside of the tread boards you previously adhered to.
 The tongue edge of the laminate should be facing outwards when you snugly install it to the back step.

 It would help if you descended the stairs starting at the top.
 To give the laminate’s adhesive time to dry, it is best to avoid stepping on freshly installed laminate.